mbhall88/container_recipes/README.md

 But this takes much longer to run than pulling the container and then executing it locally.

 For a full list of usage examples, check out the [Singularity Hub usage docs](https://www.singularity-hub.org/collections/685/usage).

+---

+# Template
+I have also included a template `Singularity.template` which can be used for building up your own recipes.